MicheleConconi/Knee-Response2Load-Map/README.md

-# Knee Compliance Map
+# Knee Response-to-Load Map
-A MATLAB representation of the experimentally derived map of the knee compliance.
+A MATLAB representation of the experimentally derived map of the knee responce-to-load.
 The map returns the tibio-femoral position and orientation given the flexion angle and the external load (force and torque) applied to the articulation.

 # Table of contents <!-- omit in toc -->
 - [Introduction](#introduction)